shubhamkriitr/ml4hc_time_series/project-1/README.md

 - `data_loader.py` contains dataloaders for the two datasets and some extensions thereof, to provide support for loading , splitting and subsampling the data.

-- `trainingutil.py` : This contains the trainer (`#TODO`) classes to abstract training loop and experiment pipeline classes
+- `trainingutil.py` : This contains the trainer (e.g. `BaseTrainer`, `CnnTrainer`)
-(_e.g._ `ExperimentPipelineForClassifier`) to abstract away logging, data loading, optimizer & cost_function iniatilazion _etc._ and provide and interface to run the training based on a single configuration file (refer below).
+classes to abstract training loop; and experiment pipeline classes (_e.g._ `ExperimentPipelineForClassifier`) to abstract away logging, data loading, optimizer & cost_function iniatilazion _etc._ and provide and interface to run the training based on a single configuration file (refer below).
+---
 # How to run training?

 ## For PyTorch based Deep Learning Models: